oleksandrholikov/oleksandrholikov/README.md

 🌍  I'm based in Paris

-📚I'm studying at IT school Web@cademie by EPITECH
+📚I'm studying at IT school Web@cadémie by EPITECH

-🔭 I’m currently working on: KANOV -  is a fully functional commercial e-commerce website designed for selling books, manga, and reading accessories.
+🔭 I’m currently working on: KANOV -  is a fully functional e-commerce website designed for selling books, manga, and reading accessories.
 This project delivers a complete and professional online shopping experience with a focus on usability, performance, and scalability.(team-project)